UMAprotocol/UMIPs/UMIPs/DRAFT_OO_UMIP.md

 - A transaction will need to be proposed to add this new address to the `Finder` contract under the name `“SkinnyOptimisticOracle”`.
 This is how other contracts will find the optimistic oracle and reference it.
 - The `SkinnyOptimisticOracle` will need to be registered with the `Registry` so that it can make requests to the DVM.

 Note: this change will only add the skinny optimistic oracle.
 New financial contracts that utilize the optimistic oracle will need to be deployed for it to become useful.
-Until all steps above are performed, the deployed the SkinnyOptimisticOracle _should not_ be used in production since it will not be able to raise disputes to the DVM.
+Until all steps above are performed, the deployed SkinnyOptimisticOracle _should not_ be used in production since it will not be able to raise disputes to the DVM.

 ## Implementation

-The `OptimisticOracle` contract can be found [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/oracle/implementation/SkinnyOptimisticOracle.sol).
+The `SkinnyOptimisticOracle` contract can be found [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/oracle/implementation/SkinnyOptimisticOracle.sol).
 It is in the process of being audited.
 If the audit requires changes, a follow-up proposal can remove this implementation and add the updated one with little-to-no risk to the DVM.

 The mainnet contract address: